RohanKaran/MovieBuzz/README.md

 ![API](https://img.shields.io/badge/API-TMDB-darkgreen)
 ![API](https://img.shields.io/badge/Dataset-IMDB-lightyellow)
 # FilmyBuzz
-A content based movie recommendations web app, when a user enters a movie, it recommends similar movies using machine learning.
-Used FastAPI in backend to make predictions from the model built on Kaggle using Kaggle API.
-Frontend built with React.
+A content based movie recommendation web app.
+Based on the user input, it recommends similar movies/webseries to the user using machine learning.
+Used FastAPI in backend to make predictions from the model built on Kaggle.
+Frontend - React.

 [View the live app](https://filmybuzz.netlify.app)